jwalapc/inmemoryfilesystem/README.md

 # In-Memory File System (IMFS)

 The In-Memory File System (IMFS) is implemented as a command-line interface (CLI) application with a focus on simplicity and efficiency.
 The system is built using Java and Maven for project management.
 The primary data structures include in-memory representations of directories and files.
+This entire system is made using test driven development (TDD) method.